danpeig/ESP32EnergyMonitor/README.md

 - [GitHub Release](https://github.com/danpeig/ESP32EnergyMonitor/releases/)

 ## Version history
+- 1.6 (01/05/2025)
+  - Workaround for custom components support in the 2025 versions of ESPHome.
 - 1.5 (16/06/2023)
   - "restart" and "restart in safe mode" buttons added to the HomeAssistant interface.
 - 1.4 (02/04/2023)